lijumjose/VIPMP/src/pages/docs/release_notes/index.md

 ## API changes

-### December 03, 2024
+### January 09, 2025

-API Doc Version: 2024.12.1
+API Doc Version: 2025.01.09

 Summary of changes:

 - Introduced High Growth Offers for existing Acrobat Pro customers.
 These offers will replace the current High Volume Discounting program that exists in VIP.
 See [Manage High Growth Offers](../customer_account/high_growth.md) for more details.

+### Earlier releases in 2024

 - Included customer's VIP renewal status within migration preview API response.
 See [Preview Offer](../migration/preview_offers.md) for more details.

-### Earlier releases in 2024

 - Ability to place renewal orders after anniversary date

   Added allowedActions field in the Get All Subscriptions for a Customer API to indicate the subscriptions that can be selected for manual renewals.
 See [Get Subscription Details](../subscription_management/get_details.md) for more information.